scrapy/scrapy/docs/topics/request-response.rst

         A string containing the URL of the response.

+        This attribute is read-only.
+To change the URL of a Response use :meth:`replace`.

     .. attribute:: Response.status

         An integer representing the HTTP status of the response.
 Example: ``200``,